hackclub/hackclub/workshops/meme-generator/README.md

     This will pop-up a button on our website that'll let the user input a meme template as an image.

-* Now we need a generate button, for this we can use something like this:
+* Now we need a generate button:

     ```html
     <button id="generate-btn">Generate!</button>